 TILT staff are available, on request, to conduct tailored workshops to assist teaching staff in developing the skills and knowledge required to provide students with quality learning experiences.
-Such workshops will also enable staff to meet their Teaching Performance Expectations (TPEs).

 In addition, TILT often hosts and/or conducts open workshops and seminars for all staff that focus on topical issues and emerging skill areas.